edasque/DynamoDBtoCSV/README.md

     	-V, --version            output the version number
-    	-t, --table [tablename]  Add the table you want to output to csv -e, --endpoint [url]     Endpoint URL, can be used to dump from local DynamoDB -d, --describe
+    	-t, --table [tablename]  Add the table you want to output to csv -e, --endpoint [url]     Endpoint URL, can be used to dump from local DynamoDB -f, --file               Name of the file to be created -d, --describe